wp-plugins/ecwid-shopping-cart/readme.txt

 - **SEO improvements**
   - Auto generated meta description tags for the product and category pages.
 Now, Google should properly index product/category descriptions and display them in the search results.
-  - &lt;title&gt; tags for categories.
+  - <title> tags for categories.
 The SEO category pages in your store now include both title and description tags so they will appear in Google search results properly.

 - **Smooth HTTP/HTTPS switch**: Ecwid always transfers all sensitive data using secure HTTPS connection and a special 'HTTPS' option in the Ecwid plugin settings is not necessary anymore.
 Now, the plugin detects connection type and adjust Ecwid integration codes automatically.
 No manual adjustments are needed regardless of whether you run your site under HTTP or HTTPS.